wjoe2046/unit-12-testing/README.md

   - You will need to complete the functionality in the `addSolutionToDom` function in `public/js/main.js`
 - [ ] Add an npm script that uses `eslint` to lint your code.
 An `.eslintrc` file configured with the airbnb style guide has been provided.
 - [ ] Add a code coverage library and figure out what our code coverage percentage is.
 Probably not very high...

+### Part 1 - Setup
+- [ ] This project requires some build tools setup in order to run.
+Figure out what needs to be done to build the project.